Warns/selle/Kubernetes/Notes.md

 ### All container inside a pod talk to each other with localhost

 ## Pods can have mutliple containers.
-Pods in a single node can relate to the same application or different applications.
+Pods in a single node can be related to the same application or different applications.

 ## Pods provide a way to put your containers together and give them an IP address.
 And provides a categorization for all the containers inside it by associating them with labels.